 This means it is crucial that we supply more food for pollinators in our parks to ensure they can consume adequate amounts of protein.
 It also serves as yet another another reason to pursue new carbon sequestration methods.
 You can read more here.

-Highwic is the starting point within a wider For the Love of Bees project called ‘Organic Parks - Living Playgrounds.’
+Highwic is the starting point within a wider For the Love of Bees project called ‘Regenerative Parks - Living Playgrounds.’
 This project will enable a transformation of the bulk of our inner city green spaces into safe havens for bees.

 As part of this project, Highwic is becoming a space to test various sustainable vegetation management strategies that put biology first.
 In doing so, it will refine a programme that For the Love of Bees have developed, which may be scaled up to more parks throughout the city.